Skip to main content

 Jul 26, 2025

-I recently came across some examples of homonyms and oddities of English language that caught my attention while editing work memos.
-Nothing revolutionary here, just a few curiosities I enjoyed stumbling across, but still worth a quick mention since they don’t seem to appear outside a few niche forum discussions.
+I recently came across some examples of homonyms and oddities of English language that caught my attention while writing for work.
+Nothing revolutionary here, just a few curiosities I enjoyed stumbling across, but still worth a quick mention since they don’t seem to be talked about a lot outside a few niche online forum discussions.

 Read more...